-Child Find / Individuals with Disabilities Education Act (IDEA) / Family Educational Rights and Privacy Act (FERPA) (Click here for complete text (PDF))
+Child Find / Individuals with Disabilities Education Act (IDEA) / Family Educational Rights and Privacy Act (FERPA) (Click here for complete text)

 SECURITY CAMERA NOTICE

-Video recording devices are operational at Ephrata Intermediate School, Middle School, and High School to better secure the building and adjacent parking areas.
+Video recording devices are operational at all Ephrata Area School District buildings to better secure the building and adjacent parking areas.
 The cameras monitor video only.
 Persons who remain on School District property shall not have an expectation of privacy.
 The recordings created shall be the property of the Ephrata Area School District, and may be used by the District as it deems appropriate.
-This notice is posted by the Ephrata Area Board of School Directors pursuant to Policy No. 811.
+This notice is posted by the Ephrata Area Board of School Directors.

 VIDEO CAMERAS ON SCHOOL TRANSPORTATION